 If you are not sure, (because serious damages may occur during this practice) follow the other options (1 – 7) as alternative methods to troubleshoot the capacitor.

 Suppose you want to check the Capacitor (for example, fan capacitors, room air cooler capacitors or tinny capacitors in a circuit board / PCB etc.)

-For better safety, use 24V DC instead of 230V AC.
-In case of absence of the desired DC 24V system, you may use 220-224V AC, but you have to make a serial of resistors (say 1kΩ~10kΩ, 5~50Watts) to connect between capacitor and 230V AC supply.So that, it will reduce the charging and discharging current.
-Here is the step by step tutorial that how may you check a capacitor by this method.
+In case of absence of DC source (like batteries), the high rated capacitors (i.e. fan capacitors rated for.
+3.5µF, 120, 230 or 400V) you may use 120-230V AC, but you have to connect a series of resistors (say 1kΩ~10kΩ, 5~50Watts) to connect between capacitor and 230V AC supply.
+This way, it will reduce the charging and discharging current.
+Here is the step by step tutorial on how you may check a capacitor by this method.

 - Make sure that the capacitor is fully discharged.

 - Connect two separate leads to the capacitor terminals.
 (Optional)

 - Now safely connect these leads to 24VDC or 230 V AC Supply for a very short period (about 1-4 Sec) [or for a short time where the Voltage rises to 63.2% of the Source Voltage] .

 - Remove safety leads from the 24VDC/230V AC Supply.

 - Now short the capacitor terminals (Please be careful to do that and make sure that you have worn safety goggles)

 - If it makes a strong spark, then the capacitor is good.